How to stop robocalls on a landline—A guide to avoiding bots

 How does Robo Revenge from DoNotPay work?

 The process is easy, although it will require some time on the phone with the robocaller.
-You will also need to get the DoNotPay virtual card, which is free and straightforward.
+You will also need to get the DoNotPay virtual card.
 To make a case against the robocaller, you should:

 - Take the robocall